OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

     ## 4    Europe    30
     ## 5   Oceania     2

 Note that the number of countries per `continent` is highly variable, which might require a further plotting analysis in `gdpPercap`.
-This analysis will require tools provided by package `dplyr`.

 Explore Various Plot Types
 --------------------------

 `ggplot2` offers useful plotting tools that allow us to get a better sense on how our dataset is behaving.
 Variable `gdpPercap` can be plotted in different ways, while subsetting our data with `dplyr`.
-We can start out with a time series depicting side-by-side boxplots per continent (since, we already plotted a global time series in the previous section), as well as the corresponding annual means in the form of line with points per year.
+We can start out with a time series depicting side-by-side boxplots per continent (since we already plotted a global time series in the previous section), as well as the corresponding annual means in the form of lines with points per year.

 ``` r
 time.gdp.continent <- ggplot(gapminder, aes(x = as.factor(year), y = gdpPercap)) + xlab ("Year") + ylab("GDP per Capita") + ggtitle("Continent Time Series of GDP per Capita")